Blockchain in Healthcare: Opportunities, Challenges, and Applications

 - Blockchain billing management can simplify the complicated and long medical payment and billing processes by removing third-party involvement.
 It offers a direct and trackable flow of information.

 - Blockchain can provide easy management of data to patients by allowing fast uploads and secure storage for updated medical information while previous records remain intact.
-This data can be immediately accessed by doctors.
+This data can be immediately assessed by doctors.

 - The immutability of blockchain data can prevent prescription alteration.
 Blockchain technology will not only assure efficient drug traceability but also enhance the supply chain processes.

 With the required flexibility, the list of use cases of the expansive and modular blockchain environment in healthcare is quite lengthy.
-Including the blockchain apps for relief efforts, improving patient-doctor interactions, entering the genomics age, some of the other potential blockchain apps are as follows:
+Including the blockchain apps for relief efforts, improving patient-doctor interactions, entering the genomics age, some other potential blockchain apps are as follows: